-Auditory Processing evaluations use a battery of special tests designed to assess the various auditory functions of the brain.
-The tests are often broken down into four subcategories including monaural low-redundancy speech tests, dichotic speech tests, temporal patterning tests, and binaural interaction tests.
+Auditory Processing evaluations use a variety of special tests designed to assess the various hearing functions of the brain.
+The tests are often broken down into four subcategories:

-Audiologists are the professionals responsible for the diagnosis of Auditory Processing Disorders (APD); calibrated equipment and a sound-controlled testing area also ensure accurate evaluation results.
-At CSHC we combine hearing and auditory processing evaluation with a thorough speech-language assessment completed by an experienced and certified speech-language pathologist (SLP).
+Audiologists are the professionals responsible for the diagnosis of Auditory Processing Disorders (APD).
+Additionally, calibrated equipment and a sound-controlled testing area ensure accurate evaluation results.

-(a) Enhancing the individual’s auditory perceptual skills via auditory training
+(a) Enhancing the individual’s auditory perceptual skills through specialized training

 (b) Enhancing the individual’s language and cognitive resources

 (c) Improving the quality of the auditory signal via environmental modification and assistive devices

 If you are interested in learning more about Auditory Processing Disorders, visit the American Speech-Language and Hearing Association’s (ASHA) website.
 You can also learn more about the speech and hearing disorders treated at Charlotte Speech and Hearing Center by browsing our website.